KnowsCount/contribution-heatmap/README.md

 > a react contribution heatmap calendar component.

-do feel free to mark the repo by starring it—but I must warn you **it is still in early stages of development** and **you should not try it yet for your project, yet**. below lies some useful links to, hopefully, get you to know this component better:
+do feel free to mark the repo by starring it—but I must warn you **it is still in early stages of development**. below lies some useful links to, hopefully, get you to know this component better:

 -   [simple react example](http://contribution-heatmap-example.vercel.app/) | [source code](https://github.com/KnowsCount/contribution-heatmap-example)
 -   [storybook preview](https://contribution-heatmap.vercel.app/)